Miguel Vargas Player Props: Dodgers vs. Royals

 Royals Pitching Rankings

-- Royals pitchers combine to allow 96 total home runs at a clip of 1.2 per game (to rank 18th in baseball).
+- Royals pitchers combine to give up 96 total home runs at a rate of 1.2 per game (to rank 18th in baseball).

-- Lynch makes the start for the Royals, his seventh of the season.
-He is 1-3 with a 3.96 ERA and 24 strikeouts in 36 1/3 innings pitched.

-- In his most recent appearance on Sunday, the lefty threw six innings against the Tampa Bay Rays, giving up one earned run while surrendering six hits.
+- The right-hander last appeared on Wednesday against the Cleveland Guardians, when he tossed six scoreless innings while giving up four hits.

-- The 26-year-old has put up an ERA of 3.96, with 5.9 strikeouts per nine innings, in six games this season.
-Opponents are batting .237 against him.
+- The 26-year-old has an ERA of 5.88, with 7.6 strikeouts per nine innings, in 16 games this season.
+Opposing hitters have a .287 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.